conda-incubator/conda-store/docs/administration.md

 the default.
 File based storage is also supported but not nearly as well tested.

+`CondaStore.conda_solve_platforms` configures which platforms to solve environments for, via conda-lock.
+It must include the current platform conda-store is running on.
+By default, contains only the platform on which conda-store is running.

 `CondaStore.store_directory` is the directory used for conda-store to build the environments.